HubSpot/hubspot-cms-vscode/README.md

 ```
 |selectattr("${attr}", ${exp_test})
 ```
 [__HubL Functions__](https://designers.hubspot.com/en/docs/hubl/hubl-supported-functions) produce entire HubL function statements with available parameters, without wrapping curly braces.
-The intenion of this is so you can  use HubL functions within other HubL statements easily (like setting variables, for loops, etc.) Ex `~hub` > Enter produces:
+The intention of this is so you can use HubL functions within other HubL statements easily (like setting variables, for loops, etc.) Ex `~hub` > Enter produces:
 ```
 hubdb_table_rows(${table_id}, ${query})
 ```